carljohanrehn/allehanda/_i18n/en/_posts/2025-01-21-jekyll-podman-rootless-part-1.markdown

 title: "Running Jekyll in a Rootless Podman Container: Part 1 - Setting the Stage"
 date: 2025-01-20 09:42:43
 description: "A guide on setting up and running Jekyll in a rootless Podman container.
 We explore the importance of user mapping and file ownership when using rootless containers."
-tags: Jekyll, Podman, Containers, Rootless, Development
+tags: [Containers, Development, Jekyll, Podman, Rootless]
-categories: fries-al-folio
+categories: [fries-al-folio]
 ---

 In this first part of a three-part series, we’ll explore how to run Jekyll, a static site generator, inside a rootless Podman container.
 Rootless containers enhance security by eliminating the need for root privileges, while also providing a lightweight and streamlined development workflow.
 This guide focuses on key aspects such as user mapping, file ownership, and running Jekyll with `podman-compose`.